-Writing is taught using adapted units of work from the Wordsmith Scheme, alongside units developed by class teachers.
-This has been achieved with guidance from the English Subject Leaders, which ensures that the children are covering the various elements of the English National Curriculum.
+Writing is taught using units inspired by books studied, Foundation/ Topic areas or those covered in Science.
+These 'performance pieces' have been achieved with guidance from the English Subject Leaders.
+Through close collaboration between the English Team and the teacher, the children are covering the various elements of the English National Curriculum progressively.
 The units of work are based around a rich variety of texts and activities which include speaking and listening, role play and debate where appropriate.
 The planning is adapted to suit the needs of the children, whilst ensuring a consistent approach across the year group.
-English books are used from Year 1 to Year 6, while cross-curricular pieces of writing are often included in a topic book.
+English books are used from Year 1 to Year 6, while cross-curricular pieces of writing are often included in a topic book but not always.

 Grammar, Punctuation and Spelling are taught across the school as part of English.
 Explicit Reading lessons are delivered as well as lessons where reading gives rise to the consolidation of other English learning.
+In Year 1, Reading is taught through 1:1 and Daily Supported Reading.
+In Year 2, they use Teach Hub which acts as a natural precursor and preparation for Years 3-5 where they use Destination Reader and in Year 6 where they build on the skills of Destination Reader and couple these with written comprehension practice.

 The needs of minority groups are being met by a range of strategies, including texts that represent our diverse world and author studies using texts from different cultures.
+We also use Accelerated Reader to track and assess our readers in Years 2-6 (as of September 2022).